Your local Costa Rica Travel agency, since 1999

 So Many Parks, So Little Time!

-As a representation of the geographical and biological diversity of the country, Costa Rica’s national parks are very diverse.
-They encompass a multitude of ecosystems, such as cloud forests, rainforests, tropical dry forests, mangroves, and even coral reefs.
+As a representation of the geographical and biological diversity of the country, Costa Rica’s national parks are also very diverse.
+They encompass a multitude of ecosystems and their respective species, such as cloud forests, rainforests, tropical dry forests, mangroves, and even coral reefs.

 Wildlife also varies greatly.
 If you have your heart set on seeing particular animals, make sure to check whether those animals are native to the areas you are visiting.
 For example, Manuel Antonio is a great place to see white-faced monkeys, as is Tortuguero for sea turtles.